aws-samples/aws-hybrid-storage-workshop/scenario-2/module-1/README.md

 </p></details>

 ### 3. Create first S3 buckets in eu-central-1 (Frankfurt)
-Use the AWS console to create your primary S3 bucket located in a remote region from your Linux instance (eu-central-1)
+Use the AWS console to create your primary S3 bucket located eu-central-1 (Frankfurt), a remote region to our Linux instance in Ireland (eu-west-1).

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>